Heart Disease: Major Causes and Natural Support Strategies

 Include Magnesium Rich Foods:

-Magnesium helps to improve blood sugar signaling patterns and protect against coronary artery calcification (24).
-The best magnesium and B vitamin rich foods include dark green leafy veggies, avocados, grass-fed animal products, raw cacao and pumpkin seeds.
+Magnesium helps to improve blood sugar signaling patterns and protects against coronary artery calcification (24).
+The best magnesium and B vitamin rich foods include dark green leafy veggies, avocados, grass-fed animal products, raw cacao, and pumpkin seeds.

 B Vitamins